mirkode/asana-code-challenge/README.md

 * `address`: This is the address string
 * `provider`: This is one of multiple providers

+Example:
+`http://localhost:4567/search?address=Checkpoint+Charlie&provider=OSM` - uses the API of OpenStreetMap
+`http://localhost:4567/search?address=Checkpoint+Charlie` - uses the API of the default provider as specified in the `.env` file.

 ## Responses
 You can have one out of multiple JSON responses.